Summer clean sweep

-Messages coming out of high-profile offices such as the CEO's office, which are written for internal audiences (students, faculty, staff, trustees), often become public.
-They are important tools for an institution to use to strengthen key messages developed for external audiences; a way to reinforce your brand internally, and to build a shared knowledge of goals and initiatives, issues and direction.
+Messages coming out of high-profile offices such as the CEO's and President's office written for internal audiences (students, faculty, staff, trustees), often become public.
+Internal messages, whether they become public or remain inside, are important tools for an institution to use to strengthen key messages developed for external audiences.
+It's a way to reinforce your brand internally, and to build a shared knowledge of goals and initiatives, issues and direction.

 It’s at this point in the process where institutions find gaps—the holes in their messaging, in their distribution lists, in their intended messages—and identify ways in which to fill them.

 How often has your president sent a message to faculty and staff about an issue on campus, and forgotten to share it with the Board?
-Has your development officer developed new language and visuals and neglected to share it with the staff and faculty, who are often your best fundraisers?
+Has your advancement officer developed new language and visuals and neglected to share it with the staff and faculty, who are often your best fundraisers?